Skip to main content

 Modify member access to a folder or project

-Member access provided at a higher hierarchy level cannot be changed at lower levels.
-Update member permissions at the higher hierarchy level to change access.
-Alternatively, you can manage permissions from the Members page.
+You cannot change member access at lower levels if it is inherited from the folder or organization level.
+Change the member's permission at the higher hierarchy level to change access Alternatively, you can manage permissions from the Members page.

 Steps